People sometimes use shady tactics to bring down a rival website by plunging its rankings. A negative SEO attack can achieve this.

-When it comes to the backlink profile, it allows you to monitor all the links that are created for directing to your website.
-If it shows an unnatural spike in the number of links then, it means that your website is being attacked.
+When it comes to the backlink profile, it allows you to monitor all the links created for directing your website.
+If it shows an unnatural spike in the number of links, it means that your website is being attacked.

-But just to be safe, you must do a detailed analysis because this does not always mean that negative SEO is being done.
-Some of the tools that can help you track the links are NeilPatel.com (Free) Google Search Console (Free), SemRush (review and tutorial here), AHREFs, and Majestic SEO.
+But to be safe, you must do a detailed analysis because this does not always mean that negative SEO is being done.
+Some of the tools that can help you track the links are NeilPatel.com (Free), Google Search Console (Free), SemRush (review and tutorial here), AHREFs, and Majestic SEO.

 2.2 Protect Your Backlinks